 - NASA's Blue Marble: The site uses a Google Maps interface with NASA's most recent Night Lights image.
 You can browse the maximum resolution of 4 pixels per km², as well as a slightly coarser night-lights map, enhanced by town names and national borders.

-- The World At Night (TWAN): It has one of the largest collections of global categorized astronomic landscape images sorted by regions.
+- The World At Night (TWAN): It has one of the largest collections of global categorized astronomic landscape images sorted by region.

 - International Dark Sky locations: I love these guys' movement.
 The International Dark Sky Association promotes the preservation and protection of night skies across the globe for future generations.
-You'll find 6 types of designations in their database: communities, parks, reserves, sanctuaries, urban places and friendly developments of distinction.
+You'll find 5 types of designations in their database: communities, parks, reserves, sanctuaries, and urban places.
 These areas are home to some of the darkest and most pristine skies in the world.

 - Wikipedia Observatories list: Observatories are located in completely dark skies.
 It's a good idea to check where they are to find black crystal skies.